MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Request credit extension

-In the case of simple or important overage, and when additional purchase and/or reallocation of credit can't be done in a timely manner, we allow makers in the AI Builder portal and admins in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) to request a free credit extension.
+In the case of simple or important overage, and when an additional purchase and/or reallocation of credit can't be done in a timely manner, makers in AI Builder and admins in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) can request a free credit extension.

-Selecting **Request extension** in the overage banner in the AI Builder page or [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) performs following actions:
+To perform the following actions, select **Request extension** in the overage banner in AI Builder or [Power Platform admin center](https://admin.powerplatform.microsoft.com/home):

 - Send an email to Power Platform admins.
 - Add 200,000 free extension credits for the current month.

-These free temporary credits can't be allocated or assigned and can be used directly by any environment in overage after 10 minutes.
+These free temporary credits can't be allocated or assigned.
+Any environment in overage can use them after 10 minutes.

-The number of purchased credits in Allocation bar or in the Consumption bar (see [Monitor usage](credit-management.md#monitor-usage)) is not modified with these free temporary credits.
+The number of purchased credits in the Allocation bar or in the Consumption bar isn't modified with these free temporary credits.
+To learn more, go to [Monitor usage](credit-management.md#monitor-usage).
 These added temporary credits don't appear in [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).

-In some cases, you might still see the overage banners, although extension credits have already unblocked your models.
+In some cases, you might still see the overage banners, although extension credits already unblock your models.

 Depending on the level of overage, these 200,000 credits might not be enough.
 They can be requested multiple times, but the number of extension requests per month and per year is limited.
 Each request grants 200,000 credits and triggers an email.

 The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or reallocation can't be done in a timely manner.
 Customer shouldn't rely on credit extensions to cover repetitive overage.
 Repetitive overage must be managed with additional purchase and/or reallocation.